Create your event Book a demo Sign in

 Best for: Large, complex events that need enterprise tooling

 Cvent provides a complete event management solution, from the peer review process to publishing accepted abstracts.
-Its customizable forms and email automation make it versatile, though some reviewers find it less intuitive and less focused on academic events.
+Its customizable forms and email automation make it very versatile.

 Standout Features: